 Shoot them yourself

 This has become my method of choice, since I'm a major control freak and have limited access to photographers where I currently live.
 You can do self portraits with a camera timer (which even an iPhone is capable of now), or if you have a fancier camera and want to invest in making your life easier, you can pick up a remote trigger (although you'll have to conceal it in the photos, of course).
+Not sure which DSLR would be a good investment?
+Here's a great breakdown of which cameras are best for beginners.

 Of course, if you're going to be shooting photos yourself (or having an equally amateur friend shoot them), you need to face that you're not going to be producing the same quality work that professional photographers do — or at least, not at first.
 Shooting sleek, well-crafted cosplay photos of yourself or your friends is going to be a journey, not an instant reward.